MassimoMarsiglia/express-coding-challenge/README.md

 # Express.js coding challenge Project

-This project is an Express.js backend built with TypeScript.
+This project is a simple Express.js backend built with TypeScript, that parses data from a json file and calculates an average score from it, based off of some specific specifications.

 ### 1. Clone the Repository